Organization for Security and Cooperation in Europe (OSCE)

 The OSCE regularly follows the implementation of arrangements and agreements related to military security (Agreement on Confidence- and Security-Building Measures, Treaty on Conventional Arms in Europe, Treaty on Open Skies related to unarmed observation flights over the territory of participating States) and political commitments concerning interaction between states, cooperation, democracy and human rights.

 In the 1990s, the OSCE's operative action concentrated on the Western Balkans, but the emphasis has gradually shifted towards southern Caucasus and Central Asia.

-The organisation has a key role in the resolution of protracted and complicated frozen conflicts in southern Caucasus and in Trans-Dniester in Moldova.
+The organisation has a key role in the resolution of protracted and complicated frozen conflicts in the South Caucasus and in Transdniestria in Moldova.

 Finland has participated in the Confidence- and Security-Building Measures (CSBMs), included in the Helsinki Final Act since 1975, and been a State Party to the Treaty on Open Skies since 2003.
-Finland was chair the Organization for Security and Cooperation in Europe in 2008 and was a troika member in 2007-2009.
+Finland was chair the Organization for Security and Cooperation in Europe in 2008.

 Finland has participated in the creation of the OSCE Document on Small Arms and Light Weapons and in projects related to the disposal of small arms and rocket propellant, and organised training related to democratic guidance of armed forces in countries in the South Caucasus.